bprinty/gems/README.rst

                      seven.txt
             eight.config

-The :class:`gems.filetree` structure also allows for traversal of the file data like so:
+The ``gems.filetree`` structure also allows for traversal of the file data like so:

 .. code-block:: python